Ossi05/Automated-Refrag-Trial-Code-Redeemer/README.md

-# The project is still in progress.
+# The project is under development.
 # TO-DO
 Stop trying out trial codes when working code is found.